hannahrajarao/password-generator/README.md

 # Custom Password Generator
 Bootcamp homework week 3.
+Webpage to randomly generate a sequence of characters for a password.
+Prompts users to choose length and types of characters allowed
 Come see it at [https://hannahrajarao.github.io/bootcamp-hw-3-password-generator/](https://hannahrajarao.github.io/bootcamp-hw-3-password-generator/)
 Steps to use:
 1. Click "Generate password" button
 2. Enter desired password length